KevinUSCU/quoi-ios/README.md

 * Low barrier to entry: just take on one question a day!
 * Feedback loop: collects user feedback on quality of questions

+### A Couple Notes On Quoi Methodology
+* The [Quoi backend](https://github.com/KevinUSCU/quoi-server) automatically pulls a new daily question and daily tip (the same daily question and tip is universal for all users) from it's database every day.
+It will not recycle and repeat any of the same questions or tips until the entire stack has been exhausted.
+* I like the idea of being able to go back and review old questions, but I wanted the user to experience a new question for the first time in the daily question interface.
+Therefore, the Questions tab only shows questions that have already appeared for, and been attempted by, that user as daily questions.

 ## Screenshots

 ![](./Screenshots/quoi-dashboard.png)